My experience relates to music, painting, photography, 3D modeling, animation, and more.

-This article will show you how to open an upright/studio/vertical piano, to give access to the hammer action mechanism, keys and the strings for repair/maintanence purposes.
+This article will show you how to open an upright/studio/vertical piano, to give access to the hammer action mechanism, keys, and strings for the purpose of repair and/or maintenance.

-Although the piano body construction may change from one manufacturer to another, all upright/studio pianos have 3 basic covers that should be removed before attempting any repairs.
-Check the images below:
+Although the piano body construction may change from one manufacturer to another, all upright/studio pianos have three basic covers that should be removed before attempting any repairs.
+See image below:

-In the above picture, No.1 is the top cover which can be kept open during playing, so to increase the sound of the piano by letting the sound escape.
+- Top cover: This can be kept open during playing to increase the sound of the piano by letting the sound escape.

-No.2 is the front cover that hides the hammer action mechanism.
-Most upright pianos will have this part in 2 separate pieces, the upper one covering the mechanism, and the lower one covering the keys.
+- Front cover: This hides the hammer action mechanism.
+Most upright pianos will have this part in two separate pieces: the upper one (2a) covers the mechanism and the lower one (2b) covers the keys.

 The top cover is made to be used open during piano playing to let the sound escape and resonate within the room.
 There is a small pin either in the middle or on one side, to hold it half open.
 It opens by pulling it up on a hinged door mechanism.

-For studio pianos, the upper part of the front cover (No.2a) usually flips backwards for quick access to the hammer action mechanism.
+- Upper front cover (2a): This usually flips backwards for quick access to the hammer action mechanism.
 In taller upright pianos, this part may not be fixed by screws and might be completely removed.
 Please notice that, in order to tune the piano, you will need access to the tuning pins, and this part will have to be removed completely before attempting the tuning procedure.

 The following pictures is a brief walkthrough.
 Notice that the keys rest on balancing (taller) and guiding (shorter) pins.
 Do not bend these pins in anyway, or the key might be stuck and become non functional.
 Also make sure that, all the keys are numbered from the left end to the right, this will prevent confusing the places of keys with one another!